This page describes some of the most common mistakes that website owners make when designing for mobile.

 - Your desktop site's server is configured to redirect mobile users to the mobile site's homepage, regardless of which URL they originally requested, even if the mobile site has the equivalent page to the redirecting desktop page.

-Your desktop site’s URLs are dynamically generated with URL parameters that don’t map well to the equivalent mobile URL.
-For example, a user who is looking for a train timetable on a specific date on the desktop site will be frustrated if they are redirected to the general timetable search page on the mobile site.
-We recommend that you configure the redirection correctly if you do have an equivalent mobile URL so that users end up on the page they were looking for.
+Your desktop site's URLs are dynamically generated with URL parameters that don't map well to the equivalent mobile URL.
+For example, a user who is looking for a train timetable on a specific date on the desktop site may be frustrated if they are redirected to the general timetable search page on the mobile site.
+We recommend that you configure the redirection correctly if you have an equivalent mobile URL so that users end up on the page they were looking for.

 Your desktop site redirects some mobile devices but not others.
 For example, a site may redirect only Android users to the mobile site and not redirect iPhone or Windows Phone users.

 Use Search Console.
 If you're a verified user, we'll send you a message if we detect that any of your site's pages are redirecting smartphone users to the homepage.